Skip to content

 Why SymbolFit?

-Whenever you need to find smooth, closed-form functions to model a dataset, whether it consists of scattered data points or a binned histogram, SymbolFit automates the entire process for you!
+Whenever you need to find a smooth, closed-form function to model a dataset, whether it consists of scattered data points or a binned histogram, the traditional approach is tedious and manual:

-A common approach to symbolic regression is genetic programming, where a function is represented as an expression tree.
-New functions are born through node mutation and subtree crossover, as illustrated in the figure below.
+A common approach is genetic programming, where functions are represented as expression trees.
+New candidate functions are created through mutation (changing a node) and crossover (swapping subtrees between two candidates):

 image image